pglen/pywebserv/README.md

    * Apache binding tested via the WSGI interface
    * Working out the details

+ The web site 'upp' can be seen as a working example.

 ### Development

-   Assuming Linux / Firefox setup; start the wsgi_server.py in a terminal.
+   Assuming Linux / Firefox setup; start the ./mock_server.py in a terminal.
 This will start a web server, and serve the site on port 8000.
 Connect firefox to localhost:8000.
    Edit away; When a file is modified, the 'wsgi_server' utility will refresh the firefox page.
 Instant feedback without the load / refresh cycle.
 Natually, other